ret2eax/snowaudit/README.md

 ## Download

-Download the exectuable from [releases](https://github.com/ret2eax/snowaudit/releases).
+Download the portable exectuable from [releases](https://github.com/ret2eax/snowaudit/releases).

 **snowaudit** is currently in testing and will be released in the next coming weeks.
 Feel free to star or watch this project for further updates.